taylorlapeyre/yelp-review-sentiment-analyser/README.md

 ### Results

 The accuracy rating is the measure of how close to the truth our predictions were.
 At zero, we are perfectly accurate.

-An accuracy rating *higher* than zero means that we think that reviewers generally rate more negatively than they think.

-Conversely, a *negative value* indicates that users tend to inflate their rating.
+A **positive** accuracy rating means that we think that reviewers generally rate more negatively than they think.
+Conversely, a **negative** value indicates that users tend to inflate their rating.

-This algorithm outputs an accuracy rating of **1.0857501712391706**.
+This algorithm outputs an accuracy rating of **1.0857501712391706** when run over a dataset of 474,434 reviews.

 ### Running It